dottjt/nab-analyst-coding-exercise/README.md

 ## Running

-To run the application, please enter in two separate terminals:
+To run the application, please enter into two separate terminals:
-  - `npm run start-client` - this will start the client
+  - `npm run start:client` - this will start the client
-  - `npm run start-server` - this will start the server
+  - `npm run start:server` - this will start the server
   - Once they are both up and running, please head to `http://localhost:3000/`

 To run the tests, please enter: